Using Digital Negatives for Contact Printing

 Establish the needed blocking density for your process and install the initial quad curves

-Print and measure the linearization target with workflows for different devices: i1 Pro/ColorMunki/SpyderPrint, flatbed scanners, and manual densitometers
+Print and measure the linearization target with workflows for different devices

-Use the QuickCurve-DN’s built-in linearization tools, and iterative linearization if needed
+Use the QuadToneProfiler-DN’s built-in linearization tools, and any iterative linearization if needed

 Afternoon and Evening

-Paula Chamlee will join us in evaluating your digital images prior to printing the inkjet negatives.
-We will discuss the pictures with a critical evaluation toward digital burning and dodging as it relates to compositional balance.
-Then we will print the digital negatives in the darkroom with Paula using Lodima silver-chloride contact paper.
-Paula will talk about the subtle print qualities that be achieved with silver-chloride papers, and how to evaluate and manipulate the final print tones with additional exposure and development techniques.
+We will print the digital negatives in the darkroom with Paula using Lodima silver-chloride contact paper.
+Paula will talk about the subtle print qualities that be achieved with silver chloride papers, and how to evaluate and manipulate the final print tones with additional exposure and development techniques.